 The Town is divided into 3 wards (Chase, Hogmoor and Pinewood) served by different Councillors in each ward.
 Elections take place every 4 years.
 The 2011 census gave the population figure as 13,259 and 5,162 households.

 The Town grew in a piecemeal fashion around the military facility of the Bordon Garrison which remained in the town for over 100 years.
 The first REME soliders arrived in 1945 and the School of Electrical & Mechanical Engineers (SEME) was created in 1961.
 In September 2015 the Bordon Garrison closed when SEME relocated to RAF Lyneham.
 The Town Council hosted a farewell event to celebrate this important part of history www.farewelltobordongarrison.org.uk.

 The army's departure released considerable training land and barracks.
-Consequently years of planning now sees construction starting for approximately 3,500 new homes, employment space for 5,500 new jobs, a new town centre, community facilities, public transport and up to 200 hectares of green spaces.
+Consequently years of planning now sees construction starting for approximately 3,500 new homes, employment space for 5,500 new jobs, a new town centre, community facilities, and up to 200 hectares of green spaces.

 Whitehill & Bordon benefits from a unique and attractive landscape setting of heathlands, river corridors and woodlands.
 It is the only location in the British Isles to support all twelve native species of reptiles and amphibians.
 It is a long narrow Parish covering some eight square miles.

 Further details on the town's history can be found on the Woolmer Forest's website - http://www.woolmerforest.org.uk/